eexfu/MT/README.md

-# MT - Acoustic Signal Processing and Classification Project
+# MT - Multi-Class Acoustic Vehicle Localization at T-Junctions

 This project is a modified version based on the master thesis repository [occluded_vehicle_acoustic_detection](https://github.com/tudelft-iv/occluded_vehicle_acoustic_detection.git) from TU Delft.
 The original dataset can be found in that repository.